On the fractional stochastic integration for random non-smooth integrands: Abstract

 \section{Abstract}

-In this paper, we consider stochastic integration of random integrands with respect to fractional Brownian motion with the Hurst parameter $H\ge 1/2$.
-We define first this integral for the processes that are '"piecewise" predictable on a short horizon.
-On the next step, we extended this integral on a wide class of square integrable adapted random processes with a mild restrictions on the growth rate of the conditional variance of the forecast given current observations.
-In addition, we show that these stochastic integrals depend continuously on $H$ at $H=1/2$ under some additional mild restrictions on the growth rate for conditional variance for future values given current observations.
+The paper suggests a way of stochastic integration of random integrands with respect to fractional Brownian motion with the Hurst parameter $H> 1/2$.
+The integral is defined initially on the processes that are "piecewise" predictable on a short horizon.
+Then the integral is extended on a wide class of square integrable adapted random processes.
+This class is described via a mild restriction on the growth rate of the conditional mean square error for the forecast on an arbitrarily short horizon given current observations; differentiability of H\"older property of any kind or degree is not required for the integrand.
+The suggested integration can be interpreted as foresighted integration for integrands featuring corresponding restrictions on the forecasting error.
+This integration is based on It\^o's integration and does not involve Malliavin calculus or Wick products.
+In addition, it is shown that these stochastic integrals depend continuously on $H$ at $H=1/2+0$.